cloudflare/ct-log/docs/cost-analysis.md

 - **Root Store** Block storage.
 This is an arbitrary decision.
 - **Subtree Cache** Block storage.
 This is an arbitrary decision.
 - **Leaf Index** Block storage.
-  - Block storage: We pay for 20 GB of block storage, so $2/month.
+  - Block storage: We pay for 20 gb of block storage, so $2/month.
-  - Object storage: We pay for 20 GB of object storage, 12 API calls per second, so $12/month.
+  - Object storage: We pay for 20 gb of object storage, 12 API calls per second, so $12/month.
 - **Leaf Store** Object storage.
-  - Block storage: We pay for 1.5 TB of block storage, so $154/month.
+  - Block storage: We pay for 1.5 tb of block storage, so $150/month.
-  - Object storage: We pay for 1.5 TB of object storage, 10 API calls per second, so $18/month.
+  - Object storage: We pay for 1.5 tb of object storage, 10 API calls per second, so $18/month.
 - **Leaf Queue** Block storage.
 Writing to object storage can take several seconds, which means that every *add-(pre-)chain* request would take several seconds, which is unacceptable.